Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "The blog aims to guide readers in determining their Enneagram type by examining their core motivations and fears.
 It delves into 'childhood wounds' and how they shape one's Enneagram type.
-The blog also discusses the three core emotions—anger, fear, and shame—and how they relate to different Enneagram types.", "creator": {
+The blog also discusses the three core emotions—anger, fear, and shame—and how they relate to different Enneagram types."
+      "creator": {
         "@type": "Person",
         "name": "DJ Wayne",